Nara-Bayaraa/Swag-Labs/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature-name`
+2. Create a feature branch: `git checkout -b feature-name`
 3. Commit your changes: `git commit -m "Add: feature or fix description"`
-4. Push to your branch: `git push origin feature/your-feature-name`
+4. Push to your branch: `git push origin feature-name`
 5. Open a pull request for review

 ---